E-buka/Transformer-Benchmark-Text-Classification/README.md

 - **Number of trainable parameters**: 1.1% (741,124 of 67,697,672)
 - **Model size**: 3.51MB

-The PEFT model was served using FastAPI app for inference on the cloud and can be accessed using the link to the server:
+The PEFT model was dockerized and served using FastAPI app for inference and can be accessed access using a local machine server.

-Link:

 The project also includes:
 - hyperparameter search with BERT transformer model using a subset of the train dataset.
 (Only a subset of the dataset and BERT model was used due to limited computing resources)